 1. Students who have not achieved the required A-level points (or equivalent) score to enter the first year of the degree programme.

 2. Mature students who have been out of the formal education system for some time.

 Further information about the foundation year can be found by

-The course integrates ‘real world’ experience into it teaching practise enable clear understanding of the components of the marketing management process.
-Assignment are based on local originations and there are also guest lecturers from practitioners from companies such as Principality Building Society, Admiral Insurance, Confused.com, Lloyds Bank and Johnson and Johnson.
+The course integrates ‘real world’ experience into our teaching practises to enable a clear understanding of the marketing management process.
+Assignments are based on local originations and there are also guest lecturers from practitioners from companies such as Principality Building Society, Admiral Insurance, Confused.com, Lloyds Bank and Johnson and Johnson.

 You will also be given the option of taking a language as an extracurricular activity and to study abroad for a semester to broaden your experience and skills; all an advantage in achieving success in Marketing Management.

 - Foundations of Law OR Language (French, Spanish or Chinese Mandarin)

 - Marketing Research Skills

 - Digital Media for Marketers

 Students follow 90 credits of core modules and they will have to choose 30 credits of option modules.